david-sim0niants/Squeeze/README.md

     -h, --help          Display usage information
 ```

-Most options in the tool operate in an interpreted manner, so that specifying `-A` means files listed after the option until another option like `-X` should be appended.
-It's possible to list mixed read/write options, and sqz will perform them sequentially.
-Options don't affect files listed before them; for example, `-r` sets recursive mode, which means directories listed afterwards will be appended, removed, or extracted recursively but doesn't affect files listed before.
+Most options in the tool are order-sensitive, meaning files listed before an option will not be affected by it.
+For example, when the `-X` (`--extract`) option is set, it will extract files listed afterwards until another option, such as `-A` (`--append`), is set.
+Similarly, the `-r` (`--recurse`) option enables recursive mode, so directories listed afterwards, until `--no-recurse` or the end, will be appended, removed, or extracted recursively.
+Mixed append, remove, extract options, multiple compression settings, and log levels can be listed, and they will execute in the exact order provided.

 ### Library